 As the name suggests, a Holding Company is used to organise the ownership of any lawful asset, whether it is commercial or personal in nature.

-The advantages of Setting up a Malta Company
+The advantages of Setting up a Company in Malta

 Benefits of Malta Company Formation include very attractive tax rates, quick incorporation and the possibility to set up company and bank accounts without visiting Malta.
-At Interserv, we help you to set up the company and look after its ongoing obligations so that you can focus on your business and your clients.
+At Interserv, Malta company formation agents, we help you to set up the company and look after its ongoing obligations so that you can focus on your business and your clients.

 Malta Company Formation: an Overview